-The times for MID-2, Presence and HI require special attention, thinking in the soloist instruments.
+The times of the bands MID-2, Presence and HI require special attention, thinking in the soloist instruments.
 The recovery times of the bands must be similar, otherwise modulations of the timbre in some instruments may occur.

 The adjustment strengthens the bass slightly.
 The bass dynamic is maintained with $\frac{1}{2}$ second recovery time for the LOW band.